sony/flutter-embedded-linux/meta-flutter/README.md

 ```

 After doing that, you can build the embedder as normal like self-building on hosts.
 It means you don't need to be aware of cross-building.
 See: [3.1.
 Self-build](../doc/README.md)

-## Note
-The build would fail because of the lack of flutter-engine recipe.
-We are still creating it.
-Please wait.